EgosOwn/onionr/README.md

 * Mail
 * Public anonymous chat
-* Simple webpage hosting (Will be greatly extended)
+* Simple webpage hosting - Will be greatly extended
 * File sharing (Work in progress)

 Not yet usable: